George Washington University: Baseball

-The GWU baseball team, founded in 1891, is a member of the Atlantic 10 Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Barcroft Park in Arlington County, Virginia, and Gregg Ritchie is the team's coach.
+The GW baseball team, founded in 1891, is a member of the Atlantic 10 Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Barcroft Park in Arlington County, Virginia, and Gregg Ritchie is the team's coach.

 Football

-GWU had a college football team from 1881 to 1966.
-The team played home games primarily at Griffith Stadium and later at RFK Stadium.
+The university had a college football team from 1881 to 1966.
+The team played home games primarily at Griffith Stadium and later at Robert F. Kennedy Memorial Stadium.
 In 1966, the football program was discontinued due to a lack of adequate facilities and the university's desire to develop an on-campus fieldhouse for basketball and other sports.
-GWU has one alumni in the Pro Football Hall of Fame, Alphonse Leemans.
+GW has one alumnus in the Pro Football Hall of Fame, Alphonse "Tuffy" Leemans.

+Men's basketball

+The George Washington Revolutionaries men's basketball team is coached by Chris Caputo, former coach at the University of Miami.